d-webs/emoji-cut/README.md

 Shortcuts for emojis!
 This script will allow you to write emojis slack-style on Mac OS programs like Messages, Notes, and more.

+**Before running the script, make sure Terminal is the only application running**

 * `bin/emoji-cut` creates all of the shortcuts for you.
 If you run this command bare, it will add all of the emoji shortcuts for you. **Update:** If you want to add other aliases to your filesystem, you can feed a JSON file to this command, i.e. `bin/emoji-cut ./path/to/file.json`.
 The file must be formatted like so:

 ```json